gKrithick/Codecademy-The-Boredless-Tourist/README.md

 # Python Fundamentals.
 Project.
 The Boredless Tourist

-The Boredless Tourist is an online application giving you the power to find the parts of the city that fit the pace of your life.
-The Boredless Tourist run a recommendation engine using Python.
-We first evaluate what a person’s interests are and then give them recommendations in their area to venues, restaurants, and historical destinations that we think they’ll be engaged by.
+The Boredless Tourist is an online application that allows you to identify portions of the city that suit your lifestyle.
+The Boredless Tourist uses Python to run a recommendation engine.
+We assess a person's interests before making recommendations in their area for events, restaurants, and historical sites that we believe may pique their interest.